Looking for Descendants in the U.S.

 Search for the emigrant in Swedish-American Newspapers online.

-Subscribe to our quarterly journal Swedish American Genealogist, which deals with Swedish-American biography, genealogy, and personal history.
+Subscribe to our journal Swedish American Genealogist, which deals with Swedish-American biography, genealogy, and personal history.
 It is read by many genealogists in North America and Sweden.
 There is a section where your queries can be published.
 To do so, one must be a subscriber.

 Send a query to a worldwide genealogical discussion group called Roots-L. To send inquiries to the list, one must first subscribe, even if only briefly.